Ever hear of color anxiety?

 Unfortunately, that’s how people oftentimes end up with four pale walls that fail to emphasize the unique dimensions, features, or furniture within an interior space.
 It’s also how they end up with exterior colors that don’t compliment or improve the outdoor appeal of their property.

-When you sign a contract with Genesis Painting, you’ll be automatically entitled to a FREE onsite color consultation with Laurie Lundgren, a professional artist, muralist, and color consultant.
-Laurie will show you how an attractive interior or exterior can be transformed into an eye-popping one by the intelligent application of color.
+When you sign a contract with Genesis Painting, you’ll be automatically entitled to a FREE onsite color consultation with one our professional designers.
+They will show you how an attractive interior or exterior can be transformed into an eye-popping one by the intelligent application of color.
 And did we mention it’s for free?
-Laurie’s stylish, practical, cost-conscious approach to decorating has earned her accolades from hundreds of home-and business owners.
-Learn more about Laurie
+Our Genesis Design team takes on a stylish, practical, cost-conscious approach to decorating.
+To learn more about our design team and other services they can offer, click here.

 No. But some caution is called for.
 “Playing it safe” with color can actually be a poor investment.
 This is because you aren’t realizing the full value from your painting project.
 Interesting color schemes enhance visual appeal, adding both aesthetic and financial value to your property.
 And since paint prices don’t vary by color, doing so costs you no more.1